 This guide explains how to leverage Gigya's plugins to acquire new site users, and log in returning site users.
-We will guide you on how to integrate these plugins with Social Login and Registration-as-a-Service.
+We will guide you on how to integrate these plugins with Social Login and Customer Identity.

 Gigya's sharing and social interaction plugins embed an inner 'Add Connection' plugin:

 The default behavior when a user clicks on one of the social network buttons within one of these plugins:

 - If the user is already logged-in, clicking on a social network button will add a connection and an additional social identity to the user's current Login identity.
 Gigya will link between the two identities.
 The connection and linking is consistent, and will be available for the user the next time he logs in.